Daily, genre-inspired writing prompts for authors, teachers, and journaling

 Currently Browsing: Writing Prompts

-What’s the worst first date you’ve ever been on?
+What year of your life was most productive for you in terms of personal change and growth?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or...

 « Previous Entries Next Entries »